-1 Development of the Single Assurance Framework 2 Expansion of Shareholder Comm to Investment Committee SAF dependent 3 Ensure sector specialisms are reflected in BB Membership 4 Amend the Terms of Reference to re arrangements eflect the new governance 5 Review & agree officer support requi irements for O&G 6 English Devolution Accountability Fra amework (EDAF) - structure checks 7 Agree process for monitoring the ne w structural arrangements 8 Agree timeline to review new proces ses and arrangements 9 Agree process for making changes/amending committee & thematic arrangements Governance and Decision Making - Project Risks: Risk Description Mitigation Resourcing up and working with 1 Unable to secure devolution funding partners differently.
+1 Development of the Single Assurance Framework 2 Expansion of Shareholder Comm to Investment Committee SAF dependent 3 Ensure sector specialisms are reflected in BB Membership 4 Amend the Terms of Reference to re arrangements flect the new governance 5 Review & agree officer support requi rements for O&G 6 English Devolution Accountability Fra amework (EDAF) - structure checks 7 Agree process for monitoring the new w structural arrangements 8 Agree timeline to review new proces ses and arrangements 9 Agree process for making changes/amending committee & thematic arrangements Governance and Governance and Decision Making - Project Risks: Risk Description Mitigation 1 Unable to secure devolution funding Resourcing up and working with partners differently.
 Clear information needed from DLUHC to lift the best value notice.
-2 partners differently.
-Clear information needed from DLUHC to lift the best value notice.
-"Stay aware of the financial health of partner authorities.
-Working with Section 151 Officers - Nick Bell organised 151 group." funding Financial instability of partner partners differently.
-Clear information needed from DLUHC to lift the best value notice.
-"Stay aware of the financial health of partner authorities.
-Working with Section 151 Officers - 3 funding Financial instability of partner Authorities Scrutiny role not developing in line partners differently.
-Clear information needed from DLUHC to lift the best value notice.
-"Stay aware of the financial health of partner authorities.
+2 Financial instability of partner Authorities "Stay aware of the financial health of partner authorities.
 Working with Section 151 Officers - Nick Bell organised 151 group."
-Financial planning workshops and training.
-Monitoring Officers have been contacted regarding workshops with other O&S (Overview & Scrutiny)
+3 Scrutiny role not developing in line with EDAF expectations Financial planning workshops and training.
+Monitoring Officers have been contacted regarding workshops with other O&S (Overview & Scrutiny) committees.
+Governance and Completed By: Governance and Decision-Making Report Completed By: Completion Date: 2 26/10/23